Nguyễn Khuyến: Career

 Nguyễn Khuyến was a mandarin in the age of the French invasions.
 History unfolded like the text he wrote in his Đình Nguyên examination twelve years before: "As a carriage does not come toward because the horses do not want to pull, the political situation does not improve when the people do not want it to.
 Are there no talents in life?
 It is completely untrue."
 When patriotic movements such as "Cần Vương" ("Helping the King") were extinguished and his dream of "Trị quốc, bình thiên hạ" (leading the country, pacifying the world) was not realized, he landed in an impasse.
 He recognized his powerlessness to change conditions in the country and was deeply aware of the decline of Vietnamese feudalism.
 He was one of the first Vietnamese people to criticize Vietnamese feudalism as conservative and unrealistic.
 In 1884, he withdrew from public life and moved back to his home town Yên Đổ to support the Vietnamese resistance against the French enemy.
-There he found peace in his soul through a simple and tranquil life in the countryside.
+There he lived a simple and life in the countryside.